best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 To summarise:

 - Classes hide implementation detail from users, enabling implementation to be changed without affecting users.
-- Look to use consistent methods in a group of related classes, so that you can switch between them without affecting the code using it.
+- You should look to use consistent methods in a group of related classes, so that you can switch between them without affecting the code using it.
-Consider Python 'duck typing' or abstract classes and methods.
+You should consider Python 'duck typing' or abstract classes and methods.
-- Avoid storing all logic in a single class.
+- You should avoid storing all logic in a single class.
 Instead, distribute logic based on responsibilities.
 - Be aware of trading maintainability for complexity - one large class or too many classes can be hard to understand.
-- Design Patterns have solutions to many common problems and are a useful toolbox.
+- You will find Design Patterns a useful toolbox as they have solutions to many common problems.
-- Prefer encapsulation over inheritance, especially with code reuse.
+- You should opt for encapsulation over inheritance, especially with code reuse.

 ### Split complex code into multiple scripts